Våler Church: Relics and ornaments

 Among the church's relics, the baptismal font of soapstone is probably the oldest.
 It's from the 12th century, and is still in use.
 It is in the Romanesque style with interwoven patterns and vined acanthus ornamentation.
-It was probably carved at one of the stone quarries in the Gudbrandsdal.
+It was probably carved at one of the stone quarries in Gudbrandsdal.

 A beautiful chalice in Gothic style is an example of excellent 13th century craftsmanship, although it needed restoration in 1717.

 A wrought iron ornament, also of the 13th century, which originally decorated the entrance door to the old stave church, is now reused in a 17th-century door placed in one of the church's side entrances.

 An even older relic, Olavsspenningen or St. Olav's buckle, is now kept in the collection of ancient relics in Oslo.
 It is an iron buckle which is forged to look like a withy binding, and legend has it that it was on St. Olav's horse's bridle when St. Olav shot the arrow that determined the location of the Våler church.
 The buckle apparently fell off, and subsequently was presented as a memorial of the occasion.

-A new altar piece was carved in 1697 by Johannes Skraastad (1648–1700) from Vang, Hedmark.
+A new altar piece was carved in 1697 by Johannes Skraastad (1648–1700) from Vang in Hedmark.
 The old altar piece from the 17th century, was restored around 1860 and now hangs in the northern end of the church.